UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 - *Neutralize enemy cards*:
     - Description: *When your moles of acid/base is greater than the enemy's base/acid, their card is neutralized, leaving less enemies on the board.*
     - Alignment: *Learning to predict the outcome of reactions and know which reactant is left over in excess aligns with the learning objectives.*
-- *Attack the enemy base*:
+- *Attack the enemy*:
     - Description: *Beat the enemy by attacking it with cards.
 When its health reaches 0, you win.*
-    - Alignment: *You have to go through all the learninig objectives of being able to calculate and predict the outcomes of reactions to beat the enemy.*
+    - Alignment: *You have to go through all the learning objectives of being able to calculate and predict the outcomes of reactions to clear their board and beat the enemy.*

 # Procedures/Actions

 *Describe the control scheme and what actions a user can take in the game.*

-*You can drag cards from your hand to the battlefield -- this card can't attack until your next turn.
+*You can drag cards from your hand to the battlefield -- these cards can't attack until your next turn.
 You can drag cards on the battlefield from your side to a card on the other side to attack it.
 You can also drag cards on the battlefield from your side to the enemy directly to attack them.*

 # Rules